ryanq47/Reddit_OSINT/README.md

 # Reddit_OSINT
 Boring Description: A CLI tool for Reddit

 Fun Description: Ever wanted to search reddit without being sucked into the hivemind?
-Well here is your solution!
+Well here is your solution! <br>
 This simple, easy to use Command Line tool allows you to cut out the BS, and find exactly what you are searchng for on the worlds most toxic website! (besides twitter) Better yet, if you are a security professional, or a simple script kiddie, you now have access to an OSINT tool that will help you get the info you need, and fast!